Anna-Nirvana/birdsarereal/index.md

 _Cool.
 You learned so much.
 Head back toward Forsyth street and stand between Ruggles Station and Ryder Hall._

 ## Paper Crane
-Japanese paper cranes, or _Orizuru_, represent the Japanese red-crowned crane, which are said to carry souls to paradise.
+Origami paper cranes, or _Orizuru_, represent the Japanese red-crowned crane, which are said to carry souls to paradise.

 Red crowned cranes eat everything and mate for life -- and the Japanese population is the only one that doesn't migrate.
 Sounds like they definitely found paradise.